unhackathon/unhackathon.github.io/springboard-projects/android.md

 ![Manifests](img/manifests.png)
 The purpose of the manifest is to specify things for the device including declarations of all activities, all permissions required (eg. Internet, Wifi, I/O), special hardware requirements (camera, flash, gyro etc) and certain google APIs (eg. maps) and other things that can possibly affect compatibility.

-NOTE : Some of the tasks a manifest does is now also being done by the build.gradle such as declaring minimum android version
+NOTE : Some of the tasks a manifest does is now also being done by the build.gradle such as declaring minimum Android version

 #### Java Packages